samrullo/programming_documentation/web_related/uwsgi_nginx_python.md

 (venv)$ uwsgi --socket 0.0.0.0:80 --protocol=http -w <name of python script that has application callable>
 ```

-But to have *nginx* server our python web application, we have to set up a *system service* that
+But to have *nginx* serve our python web application, we have to set up a *system service* that
 starts at the boot and also triggers *uWSGI* server to listen on a socket based on *.ini* file

 For instance we can define *ini* file as below